carpentries-incubator/lc-litsearchr/_episodes/01-introduction.md

 >## Breakout Room and Zoom Set-up
 >
 >We'll use this time to move into Zoom breakout rooms and do the following:
->Round of introductions
+>1.
+Round of introductions
->Review of logistics and code of conduct(?)
+>2.
+Review of logistics and code of conduct(?)
->Can all participants mute and unmute themselves?
+>3.
+Can all participants mute and unmute themselves?
->Can all participants share their screen?
+>4.
+Can all participants share their screen?
+{: .checklist}